 As a result of the monies available, Scott Ocken, DMACC Academic Dean of Industry and Technology along with Tara Connolly, Executive Director of the DMACC Foundation, Dennis Hayworth, DMACC Business Resources Training Coordinator, and Mark Simms, DMACC WET Program Chair established the grant for current DMACC WET students.

 Dennis Hayworth led the charge in this effort, and he should be commended for all of his efforts.
 DMACC wishes to thank him, all the contributors and especially the ad hoc committee who values the DMACC WET program so much.
 A check presentation will be held on December 7, 2012 with members of this committee and DMACC President Rob Denson.

-To learn more about the grant program contact: Stephen E. Moehlmann, Program Chair and Lead Instructor
+To learn more about the grant program contact: Craig Hennager, Program Chair and Lead Instructor